VanWrinkle/Crumbs_App/server/README.md

   - Issued when the user is successfully unfollowed, or if the user was not followed in the first place

 On Failure:
+- [ ] HTTP Method: `400 Bad Request`
+  - Issued when the username is missing
 - [ ] HTTP Method: `401 Unauthorized`
   - Issued in cases where the user is not logged in
-- [ ] HTTP Method: `500 Internal Server Error`
-  - Issued when the server fails to handle the request.
-- [ ] HTTP Method: `400 Bad Request`
-  - Issued when the username is missing
 - [ ] HTTP Method: `404 Not Found`
   - Issued when the user to unfollow does not exist
+- [ ] HTTP Method: `500 Internal Server Error`
+  - Issued when the server fails to handle the request for deletion due to an internal error
+- [ ] HTTP Method: `504 Gateway Timeout`
+  - Issued in cases where the database connection fails